Articles of Association and Code of Ethics

 Our commitment to encourage business ethics has become stronger in recent years and our mindset is to Win.
 The Right Way.
 Together.

 Our governance and commitment to ethics is based on a series of documents, procedures and policies.

-The Articles of Association contain the rules of operation of UniCredit, supporting the applicabale laws.
-It includes various governance provisions aimed at ensuring the smooth running of corporate activities.
+The Articles of Association contain the rules of operation of UniCredit, supporting and integrating the applicable laws.
+They include various governance provisions aimed at ensuring the smooth running of corporate activities.

 The Articles of Association may be amended by an Extraordinary Shareholders' Meeting or by the Board of Directors in specific cases or upon delegation of Extraordinary Shareholders' Meeting.

 The "Code of Ethics in accordance with Legislative Decree 231/2001" constitutes an integral part of the Organisation and Management Model and contains the rules aimed at ensuring that the behaviour of the target audience will always be inspired by the principles of integrity, cooperation, loyalty, transparency and mutual respect and the avoidance of conduct that could constitute the criminal or administrative offences included in the list of Legislative Decree 231/01.